lnx66/agents-for-openbb/README.md

 }
 ```

-Function calls to Terminal Pro (such as when retrieving widget data), as well as the results of those function calls (containing the widget data), are also included in the `messages` array.
+Function calls to the OpenBB app (such as when retrieving widget data), as well as the results of those function calls (containing the widget data), are also included in the `messages` array.
 For information on function calling, see the "Function Calling" section below.

 #### `context`

-This is an optional array of widget data that will be sent by OpenBB Terminal
+This is an optional array of widget data that will be sent by the OpenBB app
 when widgets have been added as context explicitly by the user.
 This happens
-when the user clicks on the "Add as Context" button on a widget in OpenBB
+when the user clicks on the "Add as Context" button on a widget in the OpenBB app.
-Terminal.

 <img src="https://github.com/user-attachments/assets/6c84dc5b-7615-4483-a956-67ac526d5800" alt="explicit_context" width="70%"/>